Donna Simpson (internet celebrity)

 Donna Simpson (born 1967) is a woman who in 2008 expressed a "desire" to become one of the world's heaviest women, in competition with Susanne Eman.
 She wished to attain a target weight of 800 lb.
 As of June 2010, Simpson weighed 602 lb, down from her weight of 630 lb in 2008.
 Simpson maintained a website where fans paid to watch her eat.
-In 2010, she won the Guinness World Records for the "Heaviest woman to give birth".
+In 2010, she won the Guinness World Records for the "Heaviest woman to give birth" As of 2025 she has not disclosed her weight since she had lost the 28 pounds, after getting divorced she had announced that she wanted to lose all of her weight, the goal was to be 350 pounds.

 Early life

 Simpson grew up in Mogadore, Ohio, just outside Akron, the youngest of four children.
 When she was a child, her mother made big meals for her and her family.
 At school, she was bullied and nicknamed "fatty four-eyes".
 After her mother died, her father remarried.
 When she was nine years old, she weighed 184 lbs.
 Along with taking diet pills, her stepmother starved her.
 Her stepmother was very cruel to her.
 She took diet pills during her adolescence to lose weight.
 By the time she was eighteen, she had slimmed down to 154 lb.
 She graduated from Springfield High School in 1986.